 The legislation sets the scene for the PEBs and also partly for the funding, as the funding instruments are usually structured for supporting the legal framework.
-The key instruments on European level are the Energy Performance of Buildings Directive (EPBD) introduced in 2002 and its revisions in 2010, 2018 and 2023.
+The key instruments on European level are the Energy Performance of Buildings Directive (EPBD) and its revisions.
 EPBD sets the targets and minimum requirements for the energy efficiency of buildings and their systems.
 In 2018, the revision aimed at accelerating the cost-effective renovation of existing buildings.
 This was further supported by the Renovation Wave strategy, with priorities in tackling energy poverty and worst-performing buildings, renovation of public buildings, and decarbonisation of heating and cooling.
 The recast of EPBD as part of Fit-for-55 package set new requirements for new buildings and renovation, targeting zero emission starting from 2028.
-It also includes requirements to equip buildings with solar technology.
 Other elements in the EU-level legal framework that are relevant for PEBs include Energy Efficiency Directive (EED) and the Renewable Energy Directive (RED), which were also revised as part of Fit-for-55 package.
-The RePowerEU communication package launched in 2022 includes a number of strategies, action plans and recommendations to increase the capacity of renewable energy in the European Union.
+The RePowerEU communication package launched in 2022 includes a number of strategies, action plans and recommendations to increase the capacity of renewable energy.
 The realisation and detailed planning of these EU-level targets, strategies and directives are mostly left for the individual Member States, so the practices and emphases may vary in the individual countries.

 A plethora of funding instruments are available on European and national level.
 Some of the funding opportunities are common and similar for all the countries, such as the own funds, loan or mortgage and crowdfunding.
 Most of the funding is offered for renovation.
 The conclusion of our analysis is that there are many different funding opportunities and schemes available for energy efficiency and renewable integration.
 The wide variety of schemes is actually creating challenges for the investors and house owners, as it is sometimes hard to find the right channel.
 Also, applying for funding from different providers may create challenges in the timing, as the decision making may have different lengths in different institutions.
 From the point of view on PEBs, it is a major challenge that most of the funding schemes are meant to a certain technology.
 PEB can be only achieved with different combination of technologies, and it requires the use of several solutions to reach the PEB level.
 It would be better if the funding would rather take into account the final result.
 However, this requires a common PEB definition as well as new ways of formulating the requirements for the funding, and potentially co-operation between the funding agencies.
+The recommendations based on the analysis of the funding instruments is presented in the image below.

 Regarding the technical potential, there is a large variety of concepts and methods associated with the energy efficiency potential of buildings.
 Research on machine learning and artificial intelligence methods for the energy efficiency of the building stock has become more widespread, particularly in recent years.
-Concepts such as Building Information Modelling, Building Automation and Advanced Energy Management Systems have been increasingly combined over the last year with the concept of energy efficiency of the building stock.
-Among the research areas, the one on the building envelope and materials is the subject of considerable interest by the scientific community.
-Other sources of energy efficiency also include heat pumps, energy storage systems and integration with renewable energy sources, in particular with solar photovoltaic.
-The aspects that have gained less attention include life-cycle assessment in connection with building renovation, and the social impact of energy efficiency measures is most often limited to the reduction in energy bills and the alleviation of energy poverty, while less attention is paid to thermal comfort and the effects on occupant well-being.
+Building envelope and materials is the subject of considerable interest by the scientific community.
+Other sources of energy efficiency include heat pumps, energy storage systems and integration with renewable energy sources, in particular with solar photovoltaic.
+The aspects that have gained less attention include life-cycle assessment in connection with building renovation.
+The social impact of energy efficiency measures is most often limited to the reduction in energy bills and the alleviation of energy poverty, while less attention is paid to thermal comfort and occupant well-being.